godotengine/godot-website/collections/_article/hdr-output-arrives-in-godot-4-7.md

 To resolve this, several changes had to be made to tonemapping, glow, debanding, and more.
 Most notably, [the AgX tonemapper was significantly reworked in 4.6](https://github.com/godotengine/godot/pull/106940) to work with HDR output.
 [Glow was also modified](https://github.com/godotengine/godot/pull/110671) to use the Screen blend mode by default since 4.6, and it is now performed before tonemapping for a more convincing appearance.

-Thanks to [Allen Pestaluky](https://github.com/allenwp), [Josh Jones](https://github.com/DarkKilauea), [ArchercatNEO](https://github.com/ArchercatNEO), and everyone else who participated in the development of this feature!
+Thanks to [Allen Pestaluky](https://github.com/allenwp), [Josh Jones](https://github.com/DarkKilauea), [ArchercatNEO](https://github.com/ArchercatNEO), [Stuart Carnie](https://github.com/stuartcarnie), and everyone else who participated in the development of this feature!

 ## References